-“The Grind” follows the everyday workings of a recycling plant in a series of video loops, documenting delivery, sorting, and shredding of discarded things.
-As the camera follows continuous flow and breaking down of objects into materials, the repetition is punctuated by unexpected bursts of colorful dust, an occasional runaway office chair, or a household object stuck in the teeth of an excavator.
-Human presence is only gleaned through visual cues: time punch cards, key chains, small graffiti on the sorting line.
+“The Grind” follows the everyday workings of a recycling plant in a series of the video loops, documenting delivery, sorting, and shredding of discarded objects.
+As the camera follows the continuous flow and breaking down of these objects into materials, the repetition is punctuated by unexpected bursts of colorful dust, an occasional runaway office chair, or a household item stuck in the teeth of an excavator.
+Human presence is only gleaned through visual cues like time punch cards, key chains, and a small piece of graffiti on the sorting line.

-Slowly, the crushing sound lets in hissing and whizzing of the walkie-talkies, and with them, truncated conversations, questions, and indecipherable messages.
+Slowly, the crushing sound gives way to hissing and whizzing of the walkie-talkies, and with them, truncated conversations, questions, and indecipherable messages.
 Just like the physical matter, the language is chopped up, shredded, and processed.
 But, woven in between is a narrative of anecdotal stories about unexpected finds, surprising discoveries, and disturbing suspicions.
 Slowly, the narration uncovers a deeply hidden desire to find meaning in the everyday grind, and, if lucky, the purpose of life.

 Process & documentation